ricmua/ros_3d_attractor/README.md

 # ROS2 3D attractor

-A ROS2 node that generates force commands suitable for attracting a robotic effector to a point, line, or plane embedded in a 3D space.
+This package implements a [force field] that functions like an [attractor], to pull a robotic end effector toward some point, line, or plane in 3D space.

 ## License